logseq/docs/db-version.md

 ## DB Graph Importer

 The DB Graph Importer converts a file graph to a DB graph.
+Some of the main things it does:
-Currently it imports markdown files and assets like images.
+* It imports markdown files and assets like images.
 Import of org mode files will be added later.
-For blocks the importer converts all uses of [new tags](#new-tags) to [page references](https://docs.logseq.com/#/page/term%2Fpage%20reference) because ~~tags are now used for new tag features while page references handle inline referencing functionality~~ this behavior is still WIP.
-For pages the importer imports the previous tags to a `Page Tags` property.
-If you'd like some previous tags to behave like new tags, you can specify them in the first optional input.
-Using this option also results in those converted tags not being imported as `Page Tags`.
-The importer also provides two options to convert property related pages to new tags.

-All tasks are imported as new [tasks](#tasks).
+* All tasks are imported as new [tasks](#tasks).
 Some task statuses have been remapped to avoid duplicates e.g. `TODO` and `LATER`.
 The following statuses have been remapped:
   * `LATER` -> `Todo`
   * `IN-PROGRESS` and `NOW` -> `Doing`
   * `WAIT` and `WAITING` -> `Backlog`
+* Tags are handled as follows:
+  * For blocks the importer converts all uses of [new tags](#new-tags) to [page references](https://docs.logseq.com/#/page/term%2Fpage%20reference) because ~~tags are now used for new tag features while page references handle inline referencing functionality~~ this behavior is still WIP.
+  * For pages the importer imports the previous tags to a `Page Tags` property.
+If you'd like some previous tags to behave like new tags, you can specify them in the first optional input.
+Using this option also results in those converted tags not being imported as `Page Tags`.
+The importer also provides two options to convert property related pages to new tags.
+* Property types are automatically detected for Number, Date, Checkbox, Url, Node and Text.
+If a property value has two conflicting but compatible types like Number and Text, it will choose the more lenient Text type.

 ### Convert File Graph to DB graph